msg-DAVID-GmbH/RemoteWorking/05_leading_remote_teams.md

 ## How to assign tasks - avoid "Thy Bystander Effect"
 - Kitty Genovese: 1964, New York City, attacked 3 times within 30 minutes - 38 witnesses, not one of them called police
 - "The Bystander Effect" - the greater number of bystanders, the less chance of help
-- = "everyone's responsibility = noone's responsibility"
+- = "everyone's responsibility = no one's responsibility"
 - always give responsibility to specific people
 - use direct language: "I need you to work on this task", not "I think we should work on this task"
 - assign to individuals, not groups